opendaylight/docs/docs/release-process/managed-release.rst

 Managed Projects should only depend on other Managed Projects.

-If a project wants to be Managed but depends on Unmanaged Projects, they should work with their dependencies to become Managed at the same time or drop any Unmanaged dependencies.
+If a project wants to be Managed but depends on Self-Managed Projects, they should work with their dependencies to become Managed at the same time or drop any Self-Managed dependencies.

 Documentation
 +++++++++++++